 Happy Valentine’s Day, Sky Dancers!!

-Andrew McCabe’s book The Threat: How the FBI Protects America in the Age of Terror and Trump will be released on Tuesday, and he will be interviewed on 60 Minutes on Sunday night.
+Andrew McCabe’s book The Threat: on Tuesday, and he will be interviewed on 60 Minutes on Sunday night.
 This might be one 60 Minutes I decide to watch.

 McCabe was deputy director of the FBI under James Comey and he became acting director after Trump fired Comey.
 Trump attacked McCabe repeatedly, and eventually succeeded in driving him out of office.
 Attorney General Jeff Sessions fired McCabe one day before he could have retired with his full pension.

 Today The Atlantic published an article adapted from McCabe’s book: Every Day Is a New Low in Trump’s White House.